 Claypot Chicken Rice, Rice Cooker Recipe

 This recipe is one of my mum’s 拿手好菜 (specialty) when I was a kid.
 She basically dump the chicken and lup cheong to cook with the rice in a rice cooker and you have a super yummy one-dish-meal quite effortlessly.
-This is also the “claypot-less” way to make claypot chicken rice in a rice cooker.
+This is also the “claypot-less” way to make claypot chicken rice – with a rice cooker.

 I’ve wanted to cook this for a very long time but according to my mum, I couldn’t do it with my previous rice cooker because the rice cooked too fast.
 Yes, my previous rice cooker was an el cheapo, S$30 basic keep warm/cook type which cooks rice in about 10 minutes flat!
 Really love it but unfortunately, it wasn’t built to last.
 The thermostat malfunctioned after a few months and after the second one broke down, I decided it was time to look for a more durable rice cooker.
 I finally settled on a rather high tech (neuro fuzzy), made-in-Japan zujiroshi rice cooker.
 The rice cooks perfectly and the rice at the base of the pot do not dry up even after keeping warm for a few hours.
-The only flip side is, it takes roughly 40 minutes to cook the rice! well, at least, I consoled myself, I can now cook this dish which I have missed eating for some time.
+The only flip side is, it takes like 30 minutes to cook the rice!
+Well, at least, I consoled myself, I can now cook this dish which I have missed eating for some time.

 |Grate some ginger and squeeze the pulp to get about 2 tsp ginger juice.
 According to my mum, this step is very important but when I’m busy, I just substitute this step with a few slices of ginger.
 Add the juice to the marinated chicken pieces.
 Update: Use a ginger grater to grate ginger the easy, fast and safe way.|

 |Wash rice and add water to cook rice.
 Set to cook.
-Open the lid of the rice cooker to check when the rice is almost 3/4 cooked (the water is almost dried up).
+Open the lid of the rice cooker to check when the rice is almost 3/4 cooked (the water is almost dried up; pictured).
 Each rice cooker is different and will take different timing to reach this state. for mine, it takes 20 minutes.|

 |At this point, add the chicken, lup cheong and a few slices of ginger.
 I did not add the leftover marinade sauce as it will cause the rice to become soggy.
 Close the rice cooker lid and continue cooking.
 My rice cooker cook for a further 20 minutes before it sounds the chime indicating the rice is done .
 You should “keep warm” the food for at least another 20 minutes after the rice is cooked to ensure that the chicken and lup cheong is cooked through.|